 The fact that a limited company has to reveal its financial affairs by filing accounts at Companies House is often regarded as a price that must be paid for limited liability: people who trade with unlimited liability-whether as sole traders, in partnerships or in unlimited companies-do not have to make their financial affairs public.
-Accordingly, business people who use limited companies to conduct their businesses and act as directors but persistently fail to discharge their statutory obligations in respect of accounting, must expect to be disqualified from being directors or taking part in the management of companies so that if they want to conduct any business they can only do so with unlimited liability (per Nicholls V-C in Secretary of State for Trade and Industry v Ettinger [1993] BCLC 896 at p 900).
+Accordingly, business people who use limited companies to conduct their businesses and act as directors but persistently fail to discharge their statutory obligations in respect of accounting, must expect to be disqualified from being directors or taking part in the management of companies so that they will have to trade with unlimited liability (per Nicholls V-C in Secretary of State for Trade and Industry v Ettinger [1993] BCLC 896 at p 900).